 All types of accommodation are on offer, from youth hostels and B&B’s right up to high-class hotels.
 The best value for money are the small family run B&B’s which offer a much better standard of accommodation than youth hostels for a negligible extra charge.
 You will be able to find literally hundreds of B&B’s and hostels online which will accept reservations.

-Another good way to find accommodation in Ireland is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels, but also homestays, hostels, and other unique accommodation.
-We have discovered some great finds and have appreciated the ability to book ahead.
-You can use their advanced filtering to narrow your results by budget, location score, overall review score, and amenities.
-Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip.
+Another good way to find accommodation in Ireland is by checking booking.com.
+You’ll find hotels, homestays, hostels, and other unique accommodations.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
+Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to Ireland.

 Useful Links for Backpacking in Ireland

-- Auto Europe and Europcar – Europe’s leading rental car search engines to find a rental car in Ireland
+- DiscoverCars – The world’s leading rental car search engines to rent a car in Ireland

-- Kiwi, Skyscanner, and Opodo – Flight comparison search engines to find the cheapest flights to Ireland and within the country
+- Kiwi and Skyscanner – Flight comparison search engines to find the cheapest flights to Ireland and within the country

-- GetYourGuide and Viator – a collection of local tours and things to do in Ireland.
+- GetYourGuide and Viator – a collection of local tours and activities in Ireland.
 Also offers Skip the Line tickets for crowded attractions

-- Tiqets – Website selling entrance tickets and skip the line tickets for major tourist spots in Ireland
+- Tiqets – Website selling entrance tickets and skip the line tickets for major tourist attractions in Ireland

-- G Adventures – small backpacking tours in Ireland, great for solo travellers or for those interested in a more adventurous trip which would require a guide
+- GAdventures – guided small group tours in Ireland, great for solo travellers or for those interested in a more adventurous trip which would require a guide

 - HostelWorld – #1 hostel search website to find accommodation while backpacking Ireland.
 Thousands of hostels and millions of reviews from fellow travellers

-- Booking.com – commonly used booking site in Ireland.
-Hostels, hotels, and other unique accommodation with advanced filtering and millions of reviews
+- Booking.com – commonly used booking site for accommodation in Ireland.
+Find hostels, hotels, and other unique accommodation in Ireland with advanced filtering and millions of reviews

 There you have it, the ultimate Ireland backpacking guide.
 We hope you have found all the information you need for backpacking around Ireland.